Dungeons and Animals

 Stuff goes here stuff goes here blah blah

 When you first meet her, Millicent usually seems rowdy, chatty, overly nosy, and maybe a bit drunk.
 While her exterior personality may be over the top, on the inside there are gears turning, and she’s usually quite keenly sussing out a person or a situation, either to gather information for later or to ensure her odds of getting out of a situation safely.
 She’s a master of petty crimes including swindling, pickpocketing, lockpicking, and breaking and entering.
-Usually she prefers to do things the hard way, if only for a laugh.

 “Solstice just came out of fucking nowhere as one of the deadliest members of the party.
 Seriously impressed by her skills.
 I don’t get to talk to her much and I know I probably irritate her but I’m going to try not to do that as much now because there are so many ways she could kill me.”